2017–18 Leeds United F.C. season: Pre-season

-Leeds had announced six pre-season friendlies against Harrogate Town, Guiseley, North Ferriby United, Borussia Mönchengladbach, Oxford United and Eibar.
+Leeds United had announced six pre-season friendlies against Harrogate Town, Guiseley, North Ferriby United, Borussia Mönchengladbach, Oxford United and Eibar.
 Another friendly was scheduled against Ingolstadt, which was cancelled by local government officials in Kufstein, Austria.
 Instead, the club arranged a behind-closed-doors friendly in Italy with Bursaspor.
 The Turkish team divulged details and a video of the match to the public.

 Post-season

-On 24 April, Leeds United announced a post-season tour of Myanmar was to take place in May.
+On 24 April, Leeds United announced a post-season tour of Myanmar.